dourmiah/Fraud_detection_lead_2/00_mlflow_tracking_server/readme.md

     * Read the content of the terminal and note that these 2 urls have been created
         * https://fraud-detection-2-ab95815c7127.herokuapp.com/
         * https://git.heroku.com/fraud-detection-2.git

-    * Push the changes of the project to GitHub
+    * Push the changes of the project ``fraud_detection_2`` to GitHub
+        * This is NOT mandatory but it doesn't hurt

+    * Now with the 2 lines below we :
-    * Now we add Heroku as a remote (first line below) and we push the sub-directory `./00_mlflow_tracking_server` to Heroku (second line below)
+        1. we add Heroku as a remote
+        1. we push the sub-directory `./00_mlflow_tracking_server` to Heroku

     ```
     git remote add heroku https://git.heroku.com/fraud-detection-2.git